 Both the front and back cockpits have the same scupper style footwell drains that the Pueo has.

 What are the weight and layup options?

 We are currently only offering one layup option.
-Because OC2s often end up being utilized for years (or even decades) by families, we’ve optimized the lamination to be as durable as possible while remaining under 30 pounds.
+Because OC2s often end up being utilized for years (or even decades) by families, we’ve optimized the lamination to be as durable as possible at a weight of about 30 pounds.
 While we’ll try to talk you out of it, if you want to get a lighter canoe, we can discuss options for a custom lay-up.
 But it will be more fragile.

 How to Buy

 There are two ways to purchase a Kīkaha:

 - Off-the-shelf canoes are sometimes available for purchase.
 A current listing of available canoes is continuously updated at the Kamanu Store.

 - Custom canoes are available to order.
 To place an order, go to store.kamanucomposites.com.
 A $1000 deposit must be made at the time of order.
 Delivery time can vary from 2-6 months depending on the waitlist.
 Please inquire for a better estimate.